 When I make a painting, I don’t want to paint a realistic moment in time.
 I want to create a scene that exists outside time or space in a dream world full of bizarre juxtapositions, fantastic elements, and mystery.
 I want my paintings to be beautiful but also disconcerting—perhaps even disturbing at times.
-My paintings are always autobiographical and spring from things that are on my mind—whether they are problems in the world at large or issues specific to my own experiences.
-Growing up I moved frequently between cities, states, and countries.
-Places divided by distance felt close together and related in my mind.
-This translates in my most recent work as I rearrange geography, time, history, memories, elements and people into magical realist landscapes.
+My paintings are always autobiographical and spring from things that are on my mind—whether they are problems in the world at large or issues specific to my own experience.
+Growing up I moved frequently between cities, states, and countries, and places divided by distance and time felt close together and related in my mind.
+This translates in my most recent work as I rearrange geography, time, history, memories, elements and people into a magical realist landscape.